 If you are a personal trainer, your new policy agreement can include a line on how an essential part of your role is to hold clients accountable to their fitness goals.
 Your refund policy reinforces your core values as a fitness professional.

 What are your best practices for dealing with late cancellations and no shows that weren’t mentioned here?
 One Fit Stop offers a variety of features to help minimize no shows and late cancellations for your fitness business including class packages, text and email appointment reminders, and payment collection.
-Give us a try for free today!

 - How To Ensure Proper Customer Data Transfer When Migrating Out Of MindBody